browserengineering/book/book/intro.md

-[^theweb]: Broadly defined, the web is the interlinked network (“web”) of [web pages](https://en.wikipedia.org/wiki/Web_page) on the Internet.
+[^theweb]: Broadly defined, the web is the interlinked network (“web”) of [web pages](https://en.wikipedia.org/wiki/Web_page) on the internet.
 If you've never made a web page, I recommend MDN's [Learn Web Development][learn-web] series, especially the [Getting Started][learn-basics] guide.
 This book will be easier to read if you're familiar with the core technologies.